Murine respirovirus: Natural cancers

 Some cancer studies with non-rodent animals have been performed with the unmodified Sendai virus.
 Thus, after intratumoral injections of the virus, complete or partial remission of mast cell tumors (mastocytomas) was observed in dogs affected by this disease.
-Short-term remission after an intravenous injection of SeV was described in a patient with acute leukemia treated in the Clinical Research Center of University Hospitals of Cleveland (USA) by multiple viruses in 1964.
-It is also reported that the Moscow strain of SeV was tested by Dr. V. Senin and his team as an anticancer agent in a few dozen patients affected by various malignancies with metastatic growth in Russia in the 1990s.
+Short-term remission after an intravenous injection of SeV was described in a patient with acute leukemia treated in the Clinical Research Center of University Hospitals of Cleveland (US) by multiple viruses in 1964.
+It is also reported that the Moscow strain of SeV was tested by V. Senin and his team as an anticancer agent in a few dozen patients affected by various malignancies with metastatic growth in Russia in the 1990s.
 The virus was injected intradermally or intratumorally and it caused fever in less than half of the treated patients, which usually disappeared within 24 hours.
 Occasionally, the virus administration caused inflammation of the primary tumor and metastases.
 Clinical outcomes were variable.
 A small proportion of treated patients experienced pronounced long-term remission with the disappearance of primary tumors and metastases.
 Sometimes the remission lasted 5–10 years or more after virotherapy.
 Brief descriptions of the medical records of the patients that experiences long-term remission are presented in the patent.
 Intratumoral injection of UV irradiated and inactivated SeV resulted in an antitumor effect in a few melanoma patients with stage IIIC or IV progressive disease with skin or lymph metastasis.
 Complete or partial responses were observed in approximately half of injected and noninjected target lesions.